 Top 5 Reasons to Attend College

-- If you are looking for an associate degree, technical education, or certificate, it would be a much better option than attending a university.
+- If you are looking for an associate degree, technical diploma, or certificate, a college will be able to provide those types of education.

-- Class sizes are typically smaller, so students can expect more significant interaction with and accessibility to their professors.
+- Class sizes are typically smaller at colleges, so students can expect more significant interaction with their professors.

 What Is a University?

 A university is a four-year institution that may offer master’s and doctoral degrees in addition to bachelor’s degrees.
 The most significant difference between college vs university is that universities offer graduate programs.
 Universities are also typically larger than colleges and have different departments that are often referred to as colleges or schools.